Brickson/cookbook-for-best-practices/README.md

 _If your server is configured to automatically minify your HTML for you, you’re all set.
 If not, consider adding this to your build script._

+## Accessibility

+* Have you added a skip link?

+_Small effort, huge return.
+See: https://www.w3.org/TR/WCAG20-TECHS/G1.html_

+* Do your images contain meaningful alt texts (where appropriate)?

+_If you’re image has meaningful content to convey, make sure that the alt text can cover the image's meaning for those users that rely on a screen reader.
+If you’re image does not have a contextual meaning, or can be left out without impairing the legibility of the content, you are free to use an empty alt tag.
+You may however not omit it!_

 ## SEO & Performance Optimisation

 * Does your application require Google Analytics, or other tracking tools?

+## Maintainability

+/* To do */

 ## Miscellaneaous